Donald Rice: Awards

-Rice has received five honorary doctorates degrees.
-His first honorary degree was a doctorate in Engineering from Notre Dame in 1975; his second, in Management, was from Purdue in 1985; he received a third, in Laws, from Pepperdine in 1989; the fourth, was in Humane Letters, from West Coast University in 1993; and the most recent, in Public Policy, from the RAND graduate school in 1995.
+Rice has received five honorary doctorate degrees.
+His first was a doctorate in Engineering from Notre Dame in 1975; his second, in Management, was from Purdue in 1985; he received a third, in Laws, from Pepperdine in 1989; the fourth was in Humane Letters, from West Coast University in 1993; and the most recent, in Public Policy, from the RAND graduate school in 1995.

 In 1999, Rice received the Wanner Award from the Military Operations Research Society.
-Other awards include the Citation Award from the University of California at Los Angeles School of Engineering and Applied Sciences, the Air Force Association’s Symington Award, and the Jaycees’ Ten Outstanding Young Men recognition.
+Other awards include the Citation Award from the University of California at Los Angeles School of Engineering and Applied Sciences, the Air Force Association's Symington Award, and the Jaycees' Ten Outstanding Young Men recognition.
 He is a Ford Foundation doctoral fellow.
-Rice was also awarded Distinguished Civilian Service Medal and the Meritorious Service Medal from the Secretary of the Defense.
+Rice was also awarded theDistinguished Civilian Service Medal and the Meritorious Service Medal from the Secretary of Defense.

-He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.
+He was elected to the 2002 class of fellows of the Institute for Operations Research and the Management Sciences.